yifanguan/yifanguan.github.io/_posts/2018-12-14-advice-for-umich-eecs-students.md

 ## Internship Advice
 # Get interview
 Umich Career Fair is a great resource to utilize.
 You can find out information online or ask other senior students which company will have on-campus interviews.
 The most important thing is to find employee in your target companys to refer you for internship positions.
 Personally, I recommend you to use Linkedin.
+It takes time to find someone willing to refer you.
+Please be patient.

 # Prepare for interview
 [Leetcode](https://www.leetcode.com/) is a great platform to help you prepare for technical interviews.
 I high recommend you to buy its yearly premium membership.
 With premium membership, you could practice technical interview questions based on company tags.